juriroemer/3d_printing/README.md

-# 3d_printing
+# 3D Printing

-A collection of OpenSCAD 3d printing models.
+A collection of OpenSCAD 3d printing models, made by me.